If you care to establish your story as a brand integrated with the strongest sports growth story of a generation, this is your time to act.

 Tier 5 – Alternative

-Navigate is set to publish a multi-part part series to identify which partnership options fit your objectives, how to maximize the next 3 years, the scope and scale of the World Cup, and how to approach measurement for this event.
+Navigate is set to publish a multi-part part series to identify which World Cup sponsorship opportunities fit your objectives, how to maximize the next 3 years, the scope and scale of the World Cup, and how to approach measurement for this event.
 Unlike others in the space, Navigate has no incentives to advise on one option vs. another.
 As an industry leading brand consultancy, we aim to bring the foremost expertise to your brand, guiding you through management of all phases of the partnership internally.
 The soccer space is ripe with opportunity, and building your strategic roadmap through this monumental moment in American sports is what we do best.

 For more information, please reach out to Kevin Kane and AJ Maestas (Kevin@NVGT.com + AJ@NVGT.com).